40+ Employment Verification Letter Samples [FREE Templates]

 • A brief overview of the information that has been requested (Most importantly, the dates that the employee worked for you or the company you represent.)

-• Your signature (If you are printing the letter, make sure that you sign it manually rather than just leaving just the typed signature!)
+• Your signature (If you are printing the letter, make sure that you sign it manually rather than just leaving the typed signature!)

 Keep these letters concise!
-It is likely that the person that requested the letter has many to go through.
+It is likely that the person that requested the letter has much to go through.
 Provide the essential information and finalize it.
 Make sure that you have included all information that was requested and be professional!
 You’ll find you have completed this letter in no time!

 Sample Employment Verification Letter Formats